WARNING: Vision & Values Can Kill Your Company

 The legendary football coach Bill Walsh used a simple formula to realign the vision and values of the San Francisco 49ers in the 1980s.
 When Mr. Walsh joined the 49ers, he was a former college coach in his first year of coaching professional football.
 At the time, the 49ers were infamous for being perennial losers.
 Nothing in the organization seemed to go right.
 Mr. Walsh intuitively knew that if he was going to create a Super Bowl champion, then he would first have to change the culture by instilling in his players a new vision and a new set of values.
 The model he created is powerful in its insight and simplicity.
 The first step in using it is to place all of your current staff in one of the four quadrants: those who share the vision and values and those who do not, and those who have high proficiency in their tasks (produce results) and those who do not.

-The Starters in Quadrant 1 are those individuals who exemplify the best that your organization can be.
+The Team Leaders in Quadrant 1 are those individuals who exemplify the best that your organization can be.
 They walk the talk.
 They embody the desired vision and values of your organization and, at the same time, they have a very high level of proficiency (e.g. their skill in sales, marketing, finance, programming, etc.).
+Think of them like your starters or team captains.
 When it comes to managing starters, you want to develop their capabilities and career paths for the long term.
 This is a strategic investment and a smart one.
 Your job as manager is to help them cultivate their own leadership qualities and find the career path that is most engaging and rewarding to them.
 Celebrate and honor this group.
 Include them in strategic planning and the new hire process.
 They can set the tone and tempo for your entire organization.

-The Bench in Quadrant 2 includes those individuals who exemplify the desired culture of your company but who don’t perform at the same level of proficiency as the starters.
+The Team Players in Quadrant 2 includes those individuals who exemplify the desired culture of your company but who don’t perform at the same level of proficiency as the starters.
+Think of them like your bench.
 When it comes to managing the bench, your job is to coach them and train them to improve their proficiency for the task at hand.
 Invest time, energy, and attention in this group for results today.
 It is relatively easy to develop proficiency in the short run but it is very, very challenging to develop character in the long run.
 You either have it or you don’t.
 Therefore, value those in Quadrant 2 and coach them in technical proficiency.

 The Waivers in Quadrant 4 include those who don’t perform at a high level and don’t share the desired vision and values of the company either.
 If this was a sports team, this is the group that you’d place on the waiver wire and hope to trade to your competition.
 There’s no real point in investing time, energy, and attention in improving skills or attempting to create a shared sense of vision and values.
 In other words, you can put lipstick on a pig, but it’s still a pig.
 Do yourself and that person a favor: help them find a new job with a different company that better aligns with their talents, vision, and values.
 You’ll both be better off.